omervk/ts2avsc/README.md

 # TypeScript to Avro Schema

+## WARNING: This is a WIP, ill-advised project.
+Use at your own peril.

 When producing data, developers often want to use the language they're fluent in to define how their data looks.
-Asking a developer to create a schema in the language of the protocol is friction they're rather not face.
+Asking a developer to create a schema in the language of the protocol is friction they'd rather not face.

 In our case, developers building in TypeScript who want to produce Avro can define their schemas with TypeScript `type`s and `interface`s.
 This tool lets them generate an Avro Schema (`avsc`) out of their TypeScript file.